 Our team works closely with law schools, law firms, and in-house legal departments to carefully match volunteer interests with the regions and communities we serve with the Justice Bus Project.
 Trips are usually one full day in length, although we also offer longer trips for law schools as part of alternative spring and winter holiday breaks.
 Justice Bus trips are coordinated through both our San Francisco and Los Angeles offices, allowing convenient departure from urban areas in both Northern and Southern California.

 Want to volunteer?
 We’d love to have you hop on the bus!
-Contact Jessica Therkelsen, Director of the Pro Bono Justice Program, at firstname.lastname@example.org for more information and to start the process of building a Justice Bus trip for your law school, student group, law firm, or in-house legal department.
+For more information and to start the process of building a Justice Bus trip for your law school, student group, law firm, or in-house legal department contact Director Sharon Bashan at email@example.com.

 Want to support the project?
 We’d be delighted to add you to one of our Justice Bus Circles – informal groups of charitable investors who help fund trips to serve specific geographic regions or particular client communities.
-Contact Julia Wilson, Chief Executive Officer, at email@example.com for more information.
+Contact Director of Development and Communications Erika Pringsheim-Moore at firstname.lastname@example.org for more information.
 Thank you!

 More information?
 Check out our videos to the right about trips for law students and summer associates, as well as our trips that are designed specifically to support joint pro bono work for law firms and in-house legal departments.